Iceland

 Birthgap Generational Indicator (TFG)

-By 2024, the Birthgap Generational Indicator (TFG) has reached 24.6% (corresponding to a TFR of 1.56), showing a modest increase of 1.6 percentage points from 2023.
-Over the past five years, the TFG has been on an upward trend, averaging 17.7% during 2020–2024.
-Compared to the average of the 1990s at 0.7%, the current level is approximately 23.9 percentage points higher.
-The lowest TFG values were observed in the early 1990s (1990–1996), with an average near zero.
-Internationally, Iceland ranks near the bottom in TFG levels, placed 35th out of 38 globally, and holds one of the lower rankings within Europe as well, at 29th out of 31 countries.
+The Birthgap Generational Indicator (TFG) reached 24.6% in 2024, corresponding to a Total Fertility Rate of 1.56.
+This marks a modest increase from 2023, rising by 1.6 percentage points.
+Over the past five years, there has been a steady upward trend, with an average TFG of 17.7% between 2020 and 2024.
+Compared to the 1990s average of 0.7%, the current level is about 23.9 percentage points higher.
+The lowest TFG was recorded during the early 1990s (1990–1996), averaging close to zero.
+On a global scale, Iceland's TFG ranks among the lower end at 35th out of 38 countries, while within Europe, it holds one of the lowest positions, ranked 29th out of 31.

 Source: Human Fertility Database. *Measure estimated by Birthgap.org based on partial data from Statistics Iceland.